DanielProano/DanielProano/README.md

 I'm a Purdue Computer Science Student focusing on the intersection of Machine Learning and Cybersecurity!
 In my free time,

-I compete in Cybersecurity CTFs, building cyber focused AI projects, and learning everything there is to know about Malware.
+I compete in CTFs, building cyber focused AI projects, and learning everything there is to know about cybersecurity!

+At Purdue, I have a concentration in Software Engineering and Cybersecurity with a minor in mathematics.

 ***